Family-Guy-Funny-Moments/Conscriptify/README.md

-A private discord bot servicing multiple servers utilizing discord.py and the ROBLOX API.
+Archived files of the private discord bot Conscriptify.

-ARCHIVED.
+Note: all tokens have been reset.